Anya founded her business in London in 1987 and it has since grown into a global brand.

 Creativity, modern craftsmanship and personalisation sit at the heart of everything Anya Hindmarch does.
 The launch of Sticker Shop shaped a global cult of leather stickers, allowing customers to create their own personal artwork.
 Taking an obsession with craftsmanship and personalisation a step further, the Build a Bag and Pimp Your Phone collections allow the customer to design their own bag or phone case from thousands of potential combinations.
 Launched in 2017, the Anya Smells fragrance collection recreates everyday scents using the finest materials.

 There are also three Anya Hindmarch Bespoke stores, where customers can have drawings or messages in their own handwriting embossed by in-store craftsmen.
 Part of an on-going commitment to reconnect the craftsman and the customer, each bespoke piece is - as Anya says - about ‘having your name on something, rather than mine’.

-A passionate advocate of British design and arts, Anya is also a UK Trade Ambassador, a Non-Executive Director of the British Fashion Council and a trustee of both the Royal Academy of Arts and the Design Museum.
-In 2009 Anya Hindmarch was awarded an MBE in recognition for her contribution to the British fashion industry and in the last year Anya has received three prestigious Accessory Designer of the Year awards; a British Fashion Award, an Elle Style Award and a Glamour Women of the Year award.
+A passionate advocate of British design and arts, Anya is also a Non-Executive Director of the British Fashion Council and a Emeritus trustee of both the Royal Academy of Arts and the Design Museum.
+In 2017 Anya Hindmarch was awarded a CBE in recognition for her contribution to the British fashion industry and has received several notable industry awards including a British Fashion Award.